Little kids put everything into their mouths, and these edible sensory play ideas are perfect for their hands-on activities!

 - The Imagination Tree has a cornstarch-based finger paint recipe that looks a little thicker to try!

 - Yogurt also works for finger painting for little kids!
 Smells great too!

 - Make some pudding for painting too like The TipToe Fairy.

-- Kool-aid adds a sweet smell for added sensory to paint, like Fun at Home with Kids.
+- Edible Kool-aid adds a sweet smell for extra sensory play ideas when you paint, like Fun at Home with Kids.

 - Use spaghetti ‘brooms’ as paintbrushes, like Fun Littles.

 - Whip up yummy edible banana marshmallow slime, with a recipe from Crafts4Toddlers.